 Ticks are external parasites that feed on the blood of animals and humans.
 They do not fly or jump and so rely on hosts (usually, it's wild animals that are responsible for bringing ticks onto your property) for transportation.
 Once they are on your property, pets frequently become hosts and the parasites are then brought into your home.

-Because ticks spread a number of serious diseases, they are dangerous to both people and pets.
+Because ticks spread several serious diseases, they are dangerous to both people and pets.
 People can get serious conditions such as Lyme disease when the tick's saliva—which contains germs and bacteria—makes its way into the bloodstream.

-The western blacklegged tick is found in wooded, bushy areas and both males and females have flat, oval bodies.
+The western black-legged tick is found in wooded, bushy areas and both males and females have flat, oval bodies.
 While female deer ticks' bodies are about 1/8" in size and orangish-brown (with a reddish-brown colored abdomen that becomes darker after feeding on a host), male deer ticks are roughly 1/16" and reddish-brown overall.
 They are longer than they are wide, and have sharply pointed, toothed mouthparts you can see clearly from above.
 Though tick exposure may occur year-round, they are most active during warmer months.

 Even after a short walk through bush and grass, check your dog carefully for ticks.
-Be sure to check deep within your pet's fur, behind and inside the ears, between the legs, around the neck and between the toes.
+Be sure to check deep within your pet's fur, behind and inside the ears, between the legs, around the neck, and between the toes.

-You can use a number of different methods for getting rid of and preventing ticks on small pets and dogs.
+You can use several different methods for getting rid of and preventing ticks on small pets and dogs.
 Your options include spot-on treatments, oral medications, tick collars, or even using a shampoo containing medicated ingredients to bathe your pet and kill ticks on contact.
 Speak with your vet to determine the right option for you and your pet.

 To help keep ticks away from your yard, it's a good idea to keep your lawn well-trimmed.
 This will give ticks fewer areas to live and breed, reducing the risk of ticks being around.
 At the height of tick season, you'll also want to limit the amount of time your pet spends outside.